Publicis in talks to buy Sapient, Wall Street Journal says

-The report said Publicis' bid comes after a failed merger attempt in May with Omnicom Group (OMC.N).
+The report said Publicis' bid comes after a failed merger attempt in May with Omnicom Group.
 Publicis, the world's third-largest ad company, has blamed its recent slowdown in growth in part on the distraction caused by the merger, which was aborted amid internal power struggles.

 The new deal could be announced as soon as Monday, the Journal said, though it added that the talks could fall apart at the last minute.
 Publicis is scheduled on Friday to present investors with a plan for increasing digital advertising.